APLMOOC/APLMOOC/docs/course/ch2/part5.md

 └───────────────────────────────┴──────────────────────────────┘
 ```

-compared to the expected result, which is
+Compared to the expected result, which is

 ```apl
 21.4 00010101.074200